Cloufield/GWASTutorial/19_ld/README.md

 ## LD Definition

+In meiosis, homologous chromosomes are recombined.
+Recombination rates at different DNA regions are not equal.
-**Linkage disequilibrium** refers to the non-random association of alleles of different loci.
+The fragments can be detected after tens of generations, causing **Linkage disequilibrium**, which refers to the non-random association of alleles of different loci.

 !!! info "Factors affecting LD"